ritwikraj16/ai-mcp/llamacloud_sql_router_ddds/README.md

-# US City Guide: Combining RAG and Text-to-SQL in a Single Query Interface
+# US City Guide 🏙️: Combining RAG and Text-to-SQL in a Single Query Interface

 This project creates a custom agent that can query either your LlamaCloud index for RAG-based retrieval or a separate SQL query engine as a tool.